benjaminapetersen/benjaminapetersen.github.io/_posts/2015-03-24-layout-attribs.md

 it is much more satisfying to tweak a few layout attirbutes to make subtle changes to components than it is to fuss with the cascade of CSS.
 CSS has its place, certainly, but I like the approach because it leaves the framing in the html and lets the CSS control the paint job.

+This is a rather trivial example, but I'm going to try to keep my posts short to ensure I regularly post.
+Stay tuned for a part 2 in the future where I'll attempt to something sufficiently complex to make this convincing.